 - January in New Orleans offers a big benefit: You beat the miserable humidity and stifling temperatures that can plague a summertime visit.

-- Watch your bag and wallet when exploring the French Quarter or another crowded area.
+- Watch your bag and wallet when exploring the French Quarter or any crowded area.
 While these areas of New Orleans are generally safe, petty crime can happen just like any major urban area.

 - New Orleans is a great dining city, but especially so for those looking to dine outdoors.
 Mild weather means that sitting on the patio, ideally listening to live jazz, is the perfect way to spend a sunny New Orleans afternoon.